Authorization Code Flow

 access_type=offline parameter to your request:

-To obtain an access token from Space, your client needs to provide values for the following parameters in authorization requests:
+To obtain an access token from Space, your application needs to provide values for the following parameters in authorization requests:

 A parameter that determines whether the user should be asked to log in.
 The following values are valid:

 | ||The ID assigned to your application when you register it in Space.
 To get the client ID, go toand choose your application from the list.|

 | ||The private identifier assigned to your application when you register it in Space.
 To get the client secret, go toand choose your application from the list.|

 A space separated list of rights required to access specific resources in Space.